Increase in Accounting Fraud Whistleblower Tips

 On August 6, 2015, Miller Energy Resources Inc. was charged with inflating values of oil and gas properties, resulting in misstated financial statements.
 According to the SEC’s order, the company overstated the properties’ value by more than $400 million as a result of the CFO’s relying on a reserve report that did not reflect fair value of the assets.
 In addition, the CFO double-counted $110 million of fixed assets already included in the reserve report.

-The SEC recently issued new guidance on the agency’s interpretation of the rules and regulations on the use of non-GAAP financial measures.
+Recently, the SEC issued new guidance on its interpretation of the rules and regulations on the use of non-GAAP financial measures.
 In a previous enforcement action, the SEC fined a company more than $1 million for misleading non-GAAP financial measures.

 Retaliating Against Whistleblowers